MehdiAbbanaBennani/continual-learning-ogdplus/README.md

 ## Reproducibility

+### Running the experiments
 In order to replicate the results of the paper, please refer to the scripts provided in the scripts directory.
 - The production scripts have a prefix *prod*.
 - The ablation studies scripts have a prefix *ablation*.
 - The grid search scripts have a prefix *gs*.

+### Grid search results
+The grid search results are provided under the results directory :
+- gs_dynamics_* contain the training dynamics results comprising the validation accuracy at the end of each task
+- gs_metrics_* are summary files which contain the Continual Learning metrics AAC, FWT, BWT and AFM for each run

 ## Questions/ Bugs
 - For questions or bugs, please feel free to contact me or to raise an issue on Github :)